SooratiLab/RobotGuides/docs/turtlebot3/getting_started.md

 The TurtleBot3 robots are constructed with three parallel plates, the bottom plate has the battery, the middle plate houses a Raspberry Pi 4 and an OpenCR control board, and the top plate contains the LiDAR and a Raspberry Pi Camera v2.

-!!!note ""
+!!!warning "Take Care"
     Whilst these robots may look cheap, they are not.
-Please take care.
+They are relatively robust, but not indestructible.
+Any and all damage **must** be report [here](https://forms.office.com/e/gP7mZcBhfr).

 ## Powering Up